Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/bake.rst

    Normalize to the distance.

-When using this in conjunction with a Subdivision Surface and Displacement modifiers within Blender, it is necessary to temporarily add a heavy Subdivision Surface Modifier to the 'low res' model before baking.
+When using this in conjunction with a Subdivision Surface and Displacement modifiers within Blender, it is necessary to temporarily add a heavy Subdivision Surface Modifier to the 'low-res' model before baking.
 This means that if you then use a Displacement Modifier on top of the Subdivision Surface, the displacement will be correct, since it is stored as a relative difference to the subdivided geometry, rather than the original base mesh (which can get distorted significantly by a Subdivision Surface).